YuAo/WAAccountStore/README.md

 `WAAccountStore` is a simple yet extensible account system.

-It encapsules the basic account management functions, the security storage of the account credential.
+It encapsulates the basic account management functions, the security storage of the account credential.
 And allows you to store any useful information you want with a account.

 ##Infrastructure